-All masks with a good fit and in good condition offer good protection against COVID-19.
+All masks that are worn properly with a good fit and in good condition offer good protection against COVID-19.

 Cloth masks are reusable and may be made from a variety of fabrics.
 A cloth mask should be made from multiple layers of tightly woven, breathable fabric.
 When you hold your cloth mask up to a bright light, the fabric should block the light from going through.

 Disposable masks (also called surgical or procedural masks) are often used in medical settings, but are widely available to the general public.
 They are often light blue or white but are sold in a variety of colors.

 Some disposable masks have been designed and tested for better performance.
 To find these masks, look for labeling on the package that says “Meets Workplace Performance/Performance Plus” or “Meets ASTM F3502.”
 For a list of masks that meet these standards, please see CDC’s webpage.